Learning general conditional independence structures via the neighbourhood lattice: Estimation and computation

-The complexity of computing the full lattice decomposition depends quadratically on the---typically unknown---number of lattices $k$.
-An alternative approach can be used to enumerate every neighbourhood lattice having minimal sets $m$ of cardinality at most a fixed size $\maxmsize$, which we call the \emph{sparse} lattice decomposition (of order $t$), and denote it with $\nhbdlatd_j(\maxmsize)$.
-Note that for all $t \ge\mbmax$, $\nhbdlatd_j(t) = \nhbdlatd_j(\mbmax) = \nhbdlatd_j$.
+This result implies that if the number of distinct lattices $k$ is relatively small, the entire CI structure around node $j$ can be learned efficiently.

+\paragraph{$t$-Sparse Decomposition.} Computing the full decomposition might be too costly if $k$ is large.
+An alternative is to compute the $t$-\emph{sparse} lattice decomposition $\nhbdlatd_j(t)$, which includes only those lattices $\nhbdlat_j(m)$ where the minimal element $m$ has size $|m| \le t$.
 Algorithm~\ref{alg:lattice:decomp:sparse} outlines this approach.
-The key is to leverage Theorem~\ref{thm:nhbdlat}\ref{thm:nhbdlat:sup}, which says that given a candidate set $S$, to find $M=\sup\nhbdlat_{j}(S)$ it is enough to check $j\indep i\given m$ for all $i\notin m:=\latmin_{j}(S)$.
-This is done for all subsets of size $|S|=0,1,2,\ldots$ until either the full decomposition has been computed, or by fixing a maximal candidate set size $|S|\le\maxmsize$.
-This is similar to how the PC algorithm learns the skeleton of a (faithful) DAG model \cite{spirtes2000,kalisch07}.
-In our case, of course, the faithfulness assumption is not necessary, and is replaced instead by the {weaker} composition axiom \ref{defn:gr:comp}.
+It simply iterates through all subsets $S\subseteq V_{-j}$ of size at most $t$, computes $\nhbdlat_j(S)$ and add it to the running set $\nhbdlatd_j$.
+The use of a set data structure for $\nhbdlatd_j$ ensures that only distinct lattices are stored.
+This is similar to how the PC algorithm learns the skeleton of a (faithful) DAG model \citep{spirtes2000,kalisch07}.
+In our case, of course, the faithfulness assumption is not necessary, and is replaced instead by the weaker composition axiom \ref{defn:gr:comp}.